AmitKumarr2024/Socal-Network-Platform/readme.md

 # Social Network REST-API Project

 ## Description
-a social media application with a user-friendly interface to register and authenticate users, create a post, and like and comment on that post.
+A social media application with a user-friendly interface to register and authenticate users, create a post, and like and comment on that post.

 ## Technology